clockworklabs/spacetime-docs/docs/modules/c-sharp/index.md

 # SpacetimeDB C# Module Library

 [SpacetimeDB](https://spacetimedb.com/) allows using the C# language to write server-side applications called **modules**.
-Modules run inside a relational database.
-They have direct access to database tables, and expose public functions called **reducers** that can be invoked over the network.
+Modules, which run inside a relational database, have direct access to database tables, and expose public functions called **reducers** that can be invoked over the network.
 Clients connect directly to the database to read data.

 ```text
     Client Application                          SpacetimeDB